 - Can the proposed non-salary administrative expenses be easily and accurately allocated to the project?
 If yes, explain how this will be done.

 V. UNALLOWABLE CATEGORY OF EXPENSES

 Unallowable expenditures are costs for activities that may not be directly charged to a federal contract or grant, and often non-federal grants and contracts, and which also must be excluded from federal F&A rate calculations.
-Unallowable expenditures are excluded from F&A rate calculations through the use of appropriate unallowable Accounts (Accounts - see Appendix A).
+Unallowable expenditures are excluded from F&A rate calculations through the use of appropriate unallowable Accounts (see Appendix A).
 These Accounts must be used to charge unallowable expenditures, regardless of the Award-Project charged.

 VI.
 GUIDELINES FOR DIRECT-CHARGING NON-FEDERAL PROJECTS

 Under UCSF policy, it is permissible to charge normal department administration costs to any non-federal sponsored project fund that benefits from the costs and that are allowed per the sponsor terms and conditions.
 When this occurs, such costs will then be treated as direct costs of the sponsored project charged, not as F&A costs.
-Refer to policy 300-19 Expenditures of Sponsored Research Funds for additional information.
+Refer to policy 300-19 Expenditures of Sponsored Projects for additional information.